 - a.
-The choosing of Head Cheerleader will be left to the individual school. - b.
-The size of the squad shall be determined by each individual school. - c.
+The selection and responsibilities of captains and co-captains will be left to each individual school. - b.
+The size of the squad will be determined by each individual school. - c.
 Individual schools will determine whether grades and credits are earned under local school policy.